r4um/r4um.github.io/_posts/2019-04-12-bash-no-clear-screen.md

 keywords: "bash, readline, termcap, gdb, linux"
 ---

-Switched a linuxbrew installation from source based to bottled one (got tired of source builds failing most of the time).
+Switched a linuxbrew installation from the source based to bottled one (got tired of source builds failing most of the time).
 Installed bash bottle and switched to it as shell, everything works fine except pressing `CTRL-l` doesn't clear screen anymore, looks like it's just sending a newline.
-How is it something so trivial that has always worked stopped working ?
+How is it something so trivial that has always worked stopped working?

-Next making sure the `CTRL-l` key is actually bound to clear screen.
+Next to make sure the `CTRL-l` key is actually bound to clear screen.

 ```shell
 $ bind -P | grep clear